Predicates

 directive specifies that concatenating two atoms results in a new atom.
 There

-are often several alternatives mode/2
+are often several alternative mode/2

 directives that can be used to